AblionGE/MPI-Ant-Colony-Optimization-Algorithm/doc/report/theoretical_analysis.md

 For computations, if all nodes have the same number of ants to manage, they will have a similar computation time (if the machines have an identical architecture and hardware) because in all cases the map has the same size, and each city has the same number of neighbours to consider.

 \begin{figure}[!h]
-  \centering \includegraphics[scale=0.55]{img/timing_diagram.png}
+  \centering \includegraphics[scale=0.45]{img/timing_diagram.png}
   \caption{\it Timing diagram for initialization + one iteration with 3 nodes. \textit{bp} means \textit{best path}.}
   \label{timing_diagram}
 \end{figure}

 To have a better idea of the different timings, we can suppose we have a network with a throughput of 125 MB/s\footnote{125MB = 131'072'000 bytes.} for data.
-Knowing that each message sent by a node or the master will contain 3 integers (a value and its indices in a matrix) and that an integer is 4 bytes, we can assume that a message takes $9.2 \cdot 10^{-8}$ seconds to be sent\footnote{We neglect the small latency.}.
+Knowing that each message sent by a node or the master will contain n integers (the indices of cities of the best path) and that an integer is 4 bytes, we can assume that a message takes $3.0518 \cdot 10^{-8}$ seconds to be sent\footnote{We neglect the small latency.}.

 For the computation time, I ran one iteration of the algorithm with one ant on an *Intel core i5* machine with 4 CPU at 2.60 GHz for a map of 1000 cities.
 It took 0.021076 seconds.